 While Facebook has become more saturated with content, there are still plenty of ways to make your real estate Facebook posts stand out.
 Construct the perfect post using others as a model.
 We’ve gathered the top 25 real estate Facebook posts and tell you why they work to bring interest, leads, and increase engagement—so you can get an idea of what will work for your Facebook page.

 Here are tips to create engaging real estate Facebook posts and pages, as demonstrated by some of the top professionals in the industry:

 1. Post About Your Listings

 It’s the staple of great real estate to showcase your listings on Facebook posts.
-The wonderful thing about this particular post is that the team used a single flattering photo, and briefly listed the perks of the location as well as a bit of apartment history.
+The wonderful thing about this particular real estate lead generation post is that the team used a single flattering photo, and briefly listed the perks of the location as well as a bit of apartment history.
 The formula of a great photo, location perks, and property history is one that anyone can use to make their real estate Facebook posts better.

 2. Highlight Other Neighborhood Businesses